Therapeutic Technology

 The Bioness L300 is a medical device that uses state-of-the-art, functional electrical stimulation technology to help improve safety and efficiency for people with foot drop, an abnormal walking pattern caused by a broad range of conditions, including stroke, traumatic brain injury, multiple sclerosis, cerebral palsy, and incomplete spinal cord injury.

-The L300 System stimulates the nerves in the lower leg, activating muscles to lift the foot, which allows you to walk more naturally and enjoy greater independence and a better quality of life.
+The L300 System stimulates the nerves in the lower leg, activating muscles to lift the foot.
+This allows you to walk more naturally, enjoy greater independence, and improve your quality of life.
 This discreet device is worn on the lower leg and operated by a wireless handheld remote control.
-This technology allows the physical or occupational therapist the ability to fine-tune settings while the patient is actually walking and the system’s gait sensing technology automatically detects your foot position, walking speed, and changes in terrain.
+This technology allows the physical or occupational therapist to fine-tune settings while the patient is actually walking.
+The system’s gait-sensing technology automatically detects foot position, walking speed, and changes in terrain.

 The Korebalance Premiere-22